ProgrammableMatter/particle-firmware/src/README.md

 Testing the firmware
 --------------------

-More about JUnit tests and simulation can be found [here https://github.com/ProgrammableMatter/avrora-particle-platform/...](https://github.com/ProgrammableMatter/avrora-particle-platform/tree/master/particleplatform).
+More about JUnit tests and the platform simulation can be found [here](https://github.com/ProgrammableMatter/avrora-particle-platform).